IAM keys

 - Service account password: IAM key token

-Splunk TCP
+Splunk S2S

 Attributes